nuts-foundation/nuts-node/docs/pages/deployment/recommended-deployment.rst

 Data storage
 ^^^^^^^^^^^^

 Primary data storage for all persistent data other than private keys.
-By default, it stores data on-disk using SQLite.
 For production, MySQL or Postgres is recommended.

 Private Key Storage
 ^^^^^^^^^^^^^^^^^^^